natelandau/dotfiles/README.md

 * **bin/** - Symlinked to `~/bin` and is added to your `$PATH` allowing scripts to be executable by your user.
 * **bootstrap/** - Scripts and utilities to bootstrap a new computer
-* bootstrap/**config-XXXX.yaml** - These config YAML files contain the list of packages to be installed or symlinks to be created.  **Edit these to your liking.**
+* bootstrap/**config/** - Contains YAML files which are the manifest for the list of packages to be installed or symlinks to be created.
 * bootstrap/lib/**mac-plugins** - Plugins that are run by `install-macOS.sh`
 * bootstrap/lib/**linux-plugins** - Plugins that are run by `install-linux.sh`
 * **config/** - Contains the elements needed to configure your environment and specific apps.